Sanaa: Zoo

 Like Ta'izz Zoo, this zoo held fauna caught in the wild, such as the Arabian leopard, as well as imported animals such as African lions and gazelles.
 The lions were thought to be of Ethiopian origin, but a phylogeographic test demonstrated them to be different from captive Ethiopian lions kept at Addis Ababa Zoo, and more similar to lions from Eastern and Southern Africa.

+Qat

+There is a daily practice of Qat chewing which exists within the city of Sana'a.
+Qat is a type of plant with stimulant-like qualities.
+This daily practice occurs in a mafraj, which is a room designated for Qat chewing.
+Qat comes in three different varieties, Ahmar, Abiad, and Azraq, (translated to red, white, and blue) with Ahmar being considered of the highest quality, and Abiad being considered the weakest.
+According to a foreign resident, the Qat from the North of Sana'a is the most prized of the Qat grown locally.
+This daily chewing tradition starts in the Qat market, with the leaves used for a particular day being bought day of use.

 Demographics

 The city's population growth soared from the 1960s onward as a result of mass rural migration to the city in search of employment and improved standard of living.
 Sanaʽa is the fastest-growing capital city in the world with a growth rate of 7%, while the growth rate of the nation as a whole is 3.2%.
 About 10% of the population resides in the Old City, while the remainder lives in the outside districts.
+The three large administrative districts in increasing population size are Shu'ub (شعوب), Ma'in (معيت), and As-sab'in (السبعين), with populations of about 500,000, 630,000, and 730,000 respectively.

 The population in Sanaa is very young, with almost 60% of people in the Amanat al-Asimah Governorate being under 18 years old.
+The population also skews slightly male, with a male-to-female ratio of 1.10.

 A majority of Sanaa's inhabitants practice Zaydi Islam, while Sunnis and Isma'ilis are minority groups.
 Sunnis tend to be most concentrated in the newer parts of the city, reflecting an influx of new residents from the countryside since the late 20th century.